john-cd/rust_howto/bk/src/categories/web-programming_http-client/download.md

 Uses [`reqwest::blocking::Client::head`][c-reqwest::blocking::Client::head]{{hi:reqwest::blocking::Client::head}}⮳ to get the [`Content-Length`][mozilla-content-length]{{hi:Content length}}⮳ of the response.

 The code then uses [`reqwest::blocking::Client::get`][c-reqwest::blocking::Client::get]{{hi:reqwest::blocking::Client::get}}⮳ to download the content in chunks of 10240 bytes, while printing progress messages.
-This exmple uses the synchronous reqwest module.
+This example uses the synchronous reqwest module.
 The [`Range`][mozilla-range]{{hi:Range}}⮳ header specifies the chunk size and position.

 The Range header is defined in [`RFC7233`][http-range-rfc7233]{{hi:RFC-7233}}⮳.